TheStarport/StarportBlog/content/2023-06-26-regulancer-season-4/index.md

 ## What is Regulancer?

-Regulancer is an event series that takes place every last weekend of the month. in this series, mods and projects related to the topic of Freelancer can present themselves during a showcase event or can prepare a server event for a call of playing together.
+Regulancer is an event series that takes place every last weekend of the month.
+In this series, mods and projects related to the topic of Freelancer can present themselves during a showcase event or can prepare a server event for a call of playing together.
 These events are also streamed live on the platforms Youtube or Twitch so that everyone has the opportunity to be there.

 # Schedule